 Her name means “bee.”
 Because God did not put her in the judgment seat for nothing but was an active and involved judge.

 So in this capacity, she sent word to Barak that God had commanded her to gather an army and battle against Israel’s enemies.
 Furthermore, Barak urged Deborah to join him in a fight.
 This did not jeopardize God’s promised victory but highlighted women’s essential role in this military action.

 What was Deborah known as in the Bible?

 The leader of the Canaanite hosts was Sisera, and Deborah prophesied that a woman would kill him.
 The prophecy was fulfilled.
 The Jews defeat the Canaanite host, and Sisera is killed by Jaelah, wife of Heber the Kenite.
-This victory is crowned by the singing of the prophetess Deborah and Barak, the leader of the Jewish host.
-The song, in the genre of a religious and patriotic poem, praises God for the victory and praises Deborah.
+This victory is crowned by the singing of the prophetess Deborah and Barak, the leader of a religious and patriotic poem genre.
+The song praises God for the triumph and victory and praises Deborah.

 Deborah is known in the Bible as a prophetess and judge chosen by God.

 Yet the biblical history of the Old Testament presents Deborah as a symbol of women’s freedom from ignorance.
 This gives credence to women’s spiritual and physical abilities to fulfill their religious and social mission.

 The course of events often brings about events and situations that no one would have ever thought of.
 Deborah’s character has an element of excellence.
 Although she has all the levers at her fingertips to control the whole situation, she chooses to delegate responsibilities and share the praise with Barak and Iaela.
 Deborah’s song brings new elements of modesty and nobility to her character.
 She is careful to praise the princes of Israel and the people obedient to the Lord and ready for battle.
 As for her deeds, she lets others speak.